 Shopping for someone who needs really accurate fitness data?
 Many on-wrist fitness trackers fall short of the mark when a person starts to exercise hard, and inaccurate data makes it harder to train effectively (to say nothing of potential health hazards from over-exertion).
 The Apple Watch was recently studied in a clinical setting, and found to be one of the most accurate fitness wearables.
 According to 9to5Mac, a Cleveland Clinic study found that the Apple Watch was nearly as accurate as medical equipment when it came to heart rate measurements.
 It’s worth noting that another wearable, the Mio Fuse, did almost as well as the Apple Watch.
 We’ll talk more about that wearable later in our gift guide.

-The Apple Watch is ideal for folks on your Christmas list that use iOS devices, and who have expressed an interest in smartwatches.
+The Apple Watch is ideal for folks that use iOS devices, and who have expressed an interest in smartwatches.
 Fitness apps available on the Apple Watch include Strava, Fitstar Yoga, Nike+ Running, Map My Run, Spring, and Carrot Fit.
 Accessing multiple apps makes this fitness tracker great for people who have a varied exercise routine.
 It’s also nice to be able to get messages and other notifications sent right to your wrist during a workout.

 The Apple Watch is ideal for people who want all day activity tracking, rather than a sport-specific wearable that they throw on for a specific workout and then take off.
 The biggest complaint about the Apple Watch is battery life, since this wearable does need to be charged every night, unlike some other fitness bands out there that can last for up to a week on a single charge.
 The high price can also be a turn-off for some, especially those working on a tight budget this holiday season.
 However, accurate heart rate data is a huge perk of this wearable that can’t be underestimated.
 Since some fitness trackers tend to offer less reliable HR data the harder you’re pushing yourself, accurate heart rate data is essential to keep older users and unhealthy users working out at an intensity that is safe for them.